sundeepbassi/supershop_v1/README.md

 - They will buy products for their dog/s.

+- Dog Accessories
+ - collars
+ - Harnesseses
+ - Leads
+ - Toys

+- Dog Food
+ - Tinned
+ - Biscuits
+ - Nutrition

+- Dog Clothes
+ - Jackets
+ - Scarves/Bandanas
+ - Fancy Dress

 How will they pay?

 - They will pay online on the site through Stripe.

-- The Supershop for dog products is a business to customer b2c website as products will be on sale for individuals to purchase for their dogs.
+- The Supershop for dog products is a business to customer B2C website as products will be on sale for individuals to purchase for their dogs.

 What is being sold?
 Deliverables

 - Dog Products will be sold to customers with product details.
-As there will be a name for each product, a price of that product, an image of that product, a description of = - that particular product for the customer to see.
+As there will be a name for each product, a price of that product, an image of that product, a description of that particular - - product for the customer to see.

 How is the payment made?

 - The payment will be made as a single payment as the customer is paying for products that are displayed on the website.
+This will not be a subscription payment site.